nationalarchives/front-end-development-guide/deploying-to-azure.md

 From this point forward, any code pushed that the selected branch on GitHub will be immediately deployed to the Azure site.

+## Step 4: Manage the site

+Having created this link it's important to **ensure you delete the site when it's no longer needed**.
+Also consider stopping the site (which temporarily, and instantly, makes it unavailable) when it is not being used.